Fourier analysis of many-body transition amplitudes and states: Many-particle transition amplitudes

+We are now ready to make our description of the symmetrization procedure outlined in Sec.~\ref{sec:MBItoFourier} more precise.
+Indeed, natural candidates for the symmetrization operators $\hat{c}(R)$ [Eq.~\eqref{eq:hatc}] are the projectors $\hat{P}^{(\lambda)}(R)$ on irreducible subrepresentations of type $\lambda$ of the representation $R$, as defined in Eq.~\eqref{isotyp}.
+For the trivial irrep $\lambda=(N)$, we obtain the symmetrizer

+which projects onto completely symmetric $N$-particle states, i.e., states of $N$ bosons.
+For the sign irrep $\lambda=(1,\dots1)$, we get the antisymmetrizer

-Given that bosonic and fermionic states are associated with the trivial and sign irreps of the symmetric group, respectively, it is natural to also consider many-particle states which transform according to other irreps $\lambda$, i.e. particles whose exchange symmetry is neither totally symmetric nor totally antisymmetric \cite{messiah_symmetrization_1964,tichy_extending_2017}.
-As for bosons and fermions, states with mixed symmetry are obtained by applying the corresponding projector $\hat{P}^{(\lambda)}$ on an arbitrary state, provided the result does not vanish.
-Note that while mixed symmetries generalize those of bosons and fermions, they are distinct from anyonic symmetries, which correspond to irreps of the braiding group, rather than those of the symmetric group.
+which projects onto completely antisymmetric $N$-particle states, i.e., states of $N$ fermions.
+It is now natural to also consider many-body states which are obtained by applying the projectors $\hat{P}^{(\lambda)}(R)$ for irreps $\lambda$ beyond the trivial and sign irreps.
+These have a particle-exchange symmetry which is neither totally symmetric nor totally antisymmetric \cite{messiah_symmetrization_1964,tichy_extending_2017}, so we will talk of a \emph{mixed symmetry}.
+Note that while mixed symmetries generalize those of bosons and fermions, they are distinct from anyonic symmetries, which correspond to irreps of the braiding group \cite{kauffman_topology_2009}, rather than those of the symmetric group.
 Mixed-symmetry states are conceptually closer to the notion of paraparticles, particles whose states transform according to specific subsets of irreps $\lambda$ of $S_N$ \cite{hartle_quantum_1969,stolt_correspondence_1970}.
-While they do not seem to be realized at an elementary level in nature, many-particle states with an mixed symmetry can be engineered by suitably entangling distinguishable entities.
-This symmetry is then preserved by any further evolution which does not distinguish these entities, offering robustness against global noise sources.
-Moreover, as we will discuss in detail further on, mixed symmetries are relevant for the discussion of systems of partially distinguishable bosons or fermions.
+While they do not seem to be realized at an elementary level in nature, many-body states with a mixed symmetry can be created by suitably entangling distinguishable quantum systems.
+For example, the states $\ket{\Psi_i^{(0)}}$ listed in Eq.~\eqref{3psymstates} can be viewed as entangled states of three qutrits with symmetry $\lambda=(2,1)$.
+Since this exchange symmetry is preserved under any evolution which does not distinguish between the subsystems, it provides an encoding of quantum information which is robust against global noise sources.
+Moreover, as we will discuss in detail in Sec.~\ref{sec:J}, mixed symmetries are relevant for the description of systems of partially distinguishable bosons or fermions.